Skip to main content Skip to footer

 Parents are the primary screeners for biliary atresia.
 An infant stool colour card (ISCC) is used to identify pale stools, which are often an early symptom.
 Parents are given the ISCC by the birth hospital or midwifery practice group.
 Parents will compare their child’s stool colour to the images on the ISCC during regular diaper changes for the first month of life.
 If they detect pale stool, they can contact Newborn Screening Ontario (NSO) using the contact methods shown on the card.
 When identification and treatment start early, babies with biliary atresia can have a better chance to grow and develop normally.

-See our step-by-step guide to screening for biliary atresia, which summarizes how to screen your baby.
+See our step-by-step guide to screening for biliary atresia or watch this video which summarizes how to screen your baby.

 What does this mean for you?